A ZeNN architecture to avoid the Gaussian trap: Introduction

 Deviations from Gaussianity that occur in the large but finite width case have been studied for instance in~\cite{Roberts}, using techniques from effective quantum field theory, and in~\cite{carvalho2023wide} using the Edgeworth expansion.

 The spectral bias of MLPs was identified in~\cite{Rahaman:spectral_bias} and later related to the spectra of the NTK in~\cite{cao:spectral_bias,Tancik:fourier_features,Wang:fourier_features}.
-Several strategies were proposed to overcome this obstacle, the most relevant to us here being the introduction of a non-learnable Fourier features embedding; this provides an elegant solution~\cite{Tancik:fourier_features} and leads to very interesting results, for problems with low dimensional input domains (see Sections~\ref{sec:deep} and~\ref{sec: Experiments} for more details).
-In this context we would also like to refer to~\cite{Liu:multi_scale} where non-learnable radial scale parameters are introduced, at the level of the inputs, to aid PINNs in determining high frequencies of solutions of specific differential equations.
+Several strategies were proposed to overcome this obstacle.
+Specially relevant to us here is the introduction of a non-learnable Fourier features embedding, which provides an elegant solution~\cite{Tancik:fourier_features} and leads to very interesting results, for problems with low dimensional input domains (see Sections~\ref{sec:deep} and~\ref{sec: Experiments} for more details).
+A related approach, leading to remarkable results in diverse tasks, is provided by SIREN networks~\cite{sitzmann2019siren}, whose first layer can be described as a learnable Fourier features layer, followed by hidden dense layers with sine activations.
+We would also like to refer to~\cite{Liu:multi_scale} where non-learnable radial scale parameters are introduced, at the level of the inputs, to aid PINNs in determining high frequencies of solutions of specific differential equations.